GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 Click **Next** to proceed.

-## Build the Application
+## Build the application

 Google Cloud Deploy integrates with [`skaffold`](https://skaffold.dev/), a leading open-source continuous-development toolset.

 As part of this tutorial, a sample application from the [Skaffold Github repository](https://github.com/GoogleContainerTools/skaffold.git) is available from your Cloud Shell instance, in the `web-private-targets` directory.

-In this section, you'll build that container image so you can progress it through the `webapp-private-targets` delivery pipeline.
+In this section, you'll build the application so you can progress it through the `webapp-private-targets` delivery pipeline.

-### Building with Skaffold
+### Building with skaffold

 The example application source code is in the `web-private-targets` directory of your Cloud Shell instance.
 It's a simple web app that listens to a port, provides an HTTP response code and adds a log entry.
 You may have deployed this application as part of another Cloud Deploy tutorial.